Worst Pills, Best Pills

 • Do not drink alcohol or use other drugs that can cause drowsiness.

-• Chew sugarless gum, candy, or ice, or use a saliva substitute if you develop dryness in your mouth.
-If dryness continues more than two weeks, check with your doctor or dentist.
+• Chew sugarless gum, candy or ice, or use a saliva substitute if you develop dryness in your mouth.
+If dryness continues for more than two weeks, consult your clinician or dentist.

 • You may feel dizzy when rising from a lying or sitting position.
 When getting out of bed, hang your feet over the side of the bed for a few minutes, then get up slowly.
 When getting out of a chair, stay by the chair until you are sure that you are not dizzy.

-• Do not suddenly stop taking this drug without checking with your doctor to find out if you need to taper off.
+• Do not suddenly stop taking this drug without checking without consulting your clinician.

 How to Use This Drug [top]